 The Commission heard that training was commonly conducted online, as this was often a cheaper and more flexible option than face-to-face training.
 Workers also frequently mentioned that they received training when they commenced work (as part of a general program of workplace induction training), and then annually (at best) or only every few years.

-How is AWPTI Sexual Harassment Training 2020 different?
+How is AWPTI Sexual Harassment Training 2022 and beyond different?

-We offer 2 types of staff training.
-We also offer training for HR professional and managers investigation complaint of sexual harassment, click here for details.
+We offer 2 types of staff training and also training for HR professional and managers who are investigating complaints of sexual harassment, click here for details of investigation training programs.

-1 Understanding Sexual Harassment in the workplace – 90 minute to 2 hour session designed for groups.
+1 – Understanding Sexual Harassment in the workplace – 60 – 90 minute session designed for groups.

-This session goes far beyond the ‘tick a box’ training that only covers definitions and how to report.
-This session consists of questions, case studies and videos for discussion where participants are asked to comment;
+The session goes far beyond the ‘tick a box’ training that only covers definitions and how to report.
+This session consists of questions, case studies and videos for discussion where participants are asked to comment.

 The program has the following components;